 The Southwest Corridor Plan coordinates land use and transportation planning efforts to develop an investment strategy that identifies and prioritizes needed projects to serve locally desired land uses and stimulate community and economic development.
+This corridor extends from Central City Portland out to the City of Sherwood in the vicinity of Barbur Boulevard/Highway 99W.
+The plan is a partnership between Metro, Multnomah County, Washington County, the Oregon Department of Transportation, TriMet and the cities of Portland, Sherwood, Tigard, Tualatin, Beaverton, Durham, King City and Lake Oswego.
 The Southwest Corridor plan includes: